 - Daniel Kreiss, Ph.D.
 2010, Associate Professor, School of Media and Journalism, University of North Carolina, Chapel Hill.

 - John Kim, Ph.D.
 2009, Associate Professor, Media and Cultural Studies, Macalaster College.

 - Erica Robles-Anderson, Ph.D.
 2009, Associate Professor, Media, Culture, and Communication, New York University

 - Isabel Awad, Ph.D.
 2007, Associate Professor, Department of Media and Communication, Erasmus University (Netherlands).

 - Cherian George, Ph.D.
-2003, Associate Professor, Department of Journalism, Hong Kong Baptist University.
+2003, Professor, Associate Dean, School of Communication, Hong Kong Baptist University.

 - Francis Lapfung Lee, Ph.D.
 2003, Professor, School of Journalism and Communication, City University of Hong Kong.